 This blog is a built on anglers sharing their knowledge with other anglers.
 There is such a wealth of fishing knowledge out there waiting to be share.
 My interview with Jesse Hall is the perfect example of this.
 Jesse is fishing big swimbaits throughout the year in Maine and catching big bass.
-He was willing to share his knowledge with us.
+He was willing to share his knowledge with us, which applies to those who fish the Mid-Atlantic States as well.
 The result is an amazing article on swimbaits.
 I dare you to find a more detailed description of swimbait fishing anywhere, especially keys to fishing swimbaits in the Northeast.
 So thank you Jesse for taking the time to provide information that will help us catch more big bass.

 Why do you love fishing swimbaits so much?

 I’ve been bass fishing for almost 20 years.
 I have caught an awful lot of fish.
 Enough so catching piles of 2 to 4 pounders became boring and dull.
 When I started fishing swimbaits, it opened up a whole new world to me.
 I don’t think I’ve ever been so excited about something in my life as I am about fishing big baits.
 I have also caught more fish over 5 pounds since I started swimbaiting than I ever could have imagined.

 When I was 18 years old I caught a 7 pound 6 ounce fish on conventional gear.
 This was my long-standing personal best.
 It lasted 14 years.
 I was determined to break that personal best…even obsessed with it.
 It was like a weight on my shoulders I can’t even explain.
 So I started throwing huge baits.
 Then this Novem